lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

     Sophomore majoring in Human Development and planning to transfer into Information Science.

 2. How often do you eat out?

     They eat out around 3 times a week.

 3. Refer back to the last time you went to a restaurant.
 Did you use the restaurant website and if so what was your experience with it?

     The last time they went to a restaurant, they did not use the restaurant website as they were already familiar with the restaurant.

 4. What was the first type of food (appetizers, entree, dessert, etc.) did you order the last time you went to a restaurant?

     They ordered an entree first the last time they went to a restaurant.

 5. Think back on your previous experiences with restaurant websites.
 How often do you refer to the store hours on the website?

     They refer back to the store hours on the website often as they feel unsure of if they remember the store hours exactly from their memory.

 6. When you go on restaurant websites, how do the images with the corresponding dishes affect your food choices?

     They find that the images greately affect their food choices especially when they are going to a new restaurant or if a different type of cuisine than they are already very familiar with is being offered at the restaurant.

 7. What haven't I asked you today that you think would be valuable for me to know?

     They do like to view restaurant websites when they are deciding whether or not to go to a restuarant or if they are gonig to a restaurant for the first time.

 **Interviewee 3:**

 Tell us a bit about your participant:

-My participant is Roy, a junior Cornell University student majoring in math.
+My participant is Roy.
+He is a student at Cornell University majoring math.

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

     Roy majors in math.
 He is a junior.
 He's from China.

 2. How often do you eat out?

     Once a week.

 3. Refer back to the last time you ordered out.
 Did you use the restaurant website and if so what was your experience with it?

     He stayed over the majority of the winter and used UberEats.

 4. What was the first type of food (appetizers, entree, dessert, etc.) did you order the last time you went to a restaurant?

     Just entree.
 He has simple meals.

 5. Think back on your previous experiences with restaurant websites.
 How often do you refer to the store hours on the website?

     Pretty often.
 Around 60-70% of the time he uses the store hours on the website.

 6. When you go on restaurant websites, how do the images with the corresponding dishes affect your food choices?

     Pretty significantly.
 English isn't his first language so he goes off of the images of the food when he doesn't understand the details of the menu.

 7. What haven't I asked you today that you think would be valuable for me to know?
-8.

     He doesn't use restaurant websites that often.
 He usually orders over apps such as UberEats and GrubHub.

 **Interviewee 4:**

+Tell us a bit about your participant:

+My participant is a sophomore student at Cornell University majoring in physics and computer science.

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.

-He is a sophmore student, majoring in physics and computer science.
-From california in the bay area.
+    He is a sophomore student, majoring in physics and computer science.
+They are from California in the bay area.

 2. How often do you eat out?

     The participant eats out once week.

 3. Refer back to the last time you ordered out to.
 Did you use the restaurant website and if so what was your experience with it?

     Yes they ordered out from the website.
 It was pretty smooth, I just llooked at the menu and went in person to pick it up.

 4. What was the first type of food (appetizers, entree, dessert, etc.) did you order the last time you went to a restaurant?

     It was pork and egg on rice.

 5. Think back on your previous experiences with restaurant websites.
 How often do you refer to the store hours on the website?

     Not really, I normally dont each much but when I do, I eat at normal hours.

 6. When you go on restaurant websites, how do the images with the corresponding dishes affect your food choices?

     Yes it does. i feel like what I imagine a dish to be from reading the description is different from what it looks like.
 A picture is unambiguous and clears doubts.

 7. What haven't I asked you today that you think would be valuable for me to know?

     A list of allergens included with the dishes.
 The last time I ordered out they didnt list allergens.

 **Interviewee 5:**